mozilla/ichnaea/docs/deploy.rst

 * As the Celery backend and broker for the Async backend workers,
 * As queues for observation data,
-* As an API key cache
+* As an API key cache, and
-* As storage for API key rate limits and usage
+* As storage for API key rate limits and usage.

 You can install a standard Redis or use Amazon ElastiCache (Redis).
 The application is tested against Redis 3.2.